MiningDAO/DeMine/test/TestCases.md

  - [x] with non token issuer, should fail
  - [x] with unsupported payment method, should fail
  - [x] with amount larger than total locked, should fail
- - [x] with not enough tokens to pay, should fail
+ - [x] with payment failed, should fail
  - [x] with correct ids and amounts
     - token stats should be updated(tokenInfo covered)
     - custodian should be paid with proper payment method